CS445-545/Software_Engineering/README.md

   1)Start Apache and MySQL from Xampp Control Panel.

-  2)Create a Database- ' passportstatustracking '.
+  2)Create a Database- ' passportstatus'.

   3)To run the Code, open Visual Studio Code and run- ' mvn spring-boot:run '